-- 11. The Board may, at the request of the historic preservations officer or the City Manager, make and administrate funding grants received by the City from both private and public sources for the purposes which promote the goals of this chapter. - 12.
+- 11. The Board may, at the request of the Historic Preservation Officer or the City Manager, make and administrate funding grants received by the City from both private and public sources for the purposes which promote the goals of this chapter. - 12.
 The Board shall have such further powers and duties as may, from time to time, be delegated to it by the City Council. - C. The Board shall meet at least once each quarter for the purpose of considering and holding public hearings on nominations for designation and applications for certificates of appropriateness.
 Where no business is scheduled to come before the Board seven days before the scheduled meeting, the chair of the Board may cancel the meeting.
 All meetings of the Board shall be open to the public.
-The Board shall keep minutes of its proceedings, showing the action of the Advisory Board upon each question, and shall keep records of all official actions taken by it, all of which shall be filed in the office of the office of the historical preservation officer and shall be public records.
-(Ord.
-578 § 1 (part), 2014.)
+The Board shall keep minutes of its proceedings, showing the action of the Advisory Board upon each question, and shall keep records of all official actions taken by it, all of which shall be filed in the Office of the Historical Preservation Officer and shall be public records.
+[Ord.
+578 § 1, 2014.]